The Fighter Collection

 The Fighter Collection is a private operator of airworthy vintage military aircraft or warbirds.
 It is based in the United Kingdom at Duxford Aerodrome in Cambridgeshire, an airfield that is owned by the Imperial War Museum and is also the site of the Imperial War Museum Duxford.
-It is registered as a Private limited company.
+It is registered as a private limited company.

-The Fighter Collection is owned by and was founded by Stephen Grey, a businessman and former RAF pilot domiciled in Monaco.
+The Fighter Collection was founded by Stephen Grey, a businessman and former RAF pilot who was actively involved with the company until his retirement in 2013.
+The company is now owned by his son, Nick Grey.
 The aircraft are stored and maintained in Hangar 2 at Duxford Aerodrome; the hangar is accessible to visitors of the Imperial War Museum.

 Flying Legends

-Flying Legends is an annual two-day airshow, held at the beginning of July every year, organized by The Fighter Collection.
+Flying Legends is an annual two-day airshow organized by The Fighter Collection, originally held every year at the beginning of July.
 The 2013 airshow saw the celebration of the event's 20th anniversary.
-For 2021, the event moved from its long-standing former home at Duxford Aerodrome to Sywell Aerodrome.
+Following the cancellation of the airshows in 2020, 2021 & 2022, the event moved from its long-standing former home at Duxford Aerodrome to RAF Church Fenton in North Yorkshire for July 2023 but was cancelled again in 2024 and since.